-The items in the Authority's Balance Sheet at 31 March 2022 for which there is a risk of adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2023 for which there is a risk of adjustment in the forthcoming financial year are as follows:

 - The actuary has provided an assessment of the effect of changes in the assumptions used in estimating pension assets and liabilities included in the accounts according to the requirements of IAS 19, as reported in note 26. - Estimation of the net liability to pay pensions depends on a number of complex estimates relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 Actuaries are engaged to provide the Authority with expert advice about the assumptions to be applied.
 Please refer to the Sensitivity analyses provided in note 26. - Land and Buildings are subject to periodic external valuations in line with the requirements of the CIPFA code, with a full valuation being completed at least every five years.
 The last full valuation was completed for the year ended March 2019 by Cushman and Wakefield.
-The last desktop valuation was completed by Jones Lang Lasalle for the year ended March 2022. - Although the valuations are completed by industry experts, or using industry published indices, they are estimates and due to the high value of such assets there is a risk of error as the estimates could result in significant differences.
+The last desktop valuation was completed by Jones Lang Lasalle for the year ended March 2022.
+For the current year AF&RS has used the BCIS RICS index increase from 2022 to 2023 to increase the 2022 property valuation provided by Jones Lang Lasalle.
+The next full valuation is planned for the year ended March 2024. - Although the valuations are completed by industry experts, or using industry published indices, they are estimates and due to the high value of such assets there is a risk of error as the estimates could result in significant differences.